chains-lab/news-radar/docs/web/docs/TagAttributes.md

 ### NewTagAttributes

-`func NewTagAttributes(status string, type_ string, color string, icon string, createdAt time.Time, ) *TagAttributes`
+`func NewTagAttributes(name string, status string, type_ string, color string, icon string, createdAt time.Time, ) *TagAttributes`

 NewTagAttributes instantiates a new TagAttributes object This constructor will assign default values to properties that have it defined,